Coderdude112/MD-Tools/README.md

 #### Globals

 These variables are used in most files.
-Paths / directories in the variables.ini file are never in quotes (Spaces are OK)
+Paths / directories in the variables.ini file are never in quotes (Spaces are OK).
+If you want to use the manual tools, it is recommended that you stop the auto tools running in the background (They should appear as `Python` in Task Manager) and then run the manual tools.

 | Variable name | Use / comment                                                |
 | ------------- | ------------------------------------------------------------ |